Edge-Marketing-and-Design/edgeDevFirebase/README.md

 export { edgeFirebase };
 ```

-Also or Nuxt 3 SSR must be disabled, update the nuxt.config.ts file:
+Also if on Nuxt 3 - SSR must be disabled, update the nuxt.config.ts file:
 ```javascript
 export default defineNuxtConfig({ ssr: false });
 ```